Sammy Gravano: Turning government witness

 Gotti and LoCascio were tried in the U.S. District Court for the Eastern District of New York before District Judge I. Leo Glasser.
-Jury selection began in January 1992 with an anonymous jury and, for the first time in a Brooklyn federal case, fully sequestered during the trial due to Gotti's reputation for jury tampering.
-The trial commenced with the prosecution's opening statements on February 12; prosecutors Andrew Maloney and John Gleeson began their case by playing tapes showing Gotti discussing Gambino family business, including murders he approved, and confirming the animosity between Gotti and Castellano to establish the former's motive to kill his boss.
+Jury selection began in January 1992 with an anonymous jury that was, for the first time in a Brooklyn federal case, fully sequestered during the trial due to Gotti's reputation for jury tampering.
+The trial commenced with the prosecution's opening statements on February 12; prosecutors Andrew Maloney and John Gleeson began their case by playing tapes showing Gotti discussing Gambino family business, including murders he approved, and confirming the animosity between Gotti and Castellano to establish the former's motive for killing his boss.

 After calling an eyewitness of the Sparks hit who identified Carneglia as one of the men who shot Bilotti, they then brought Gravano to testify on March 2.
 On the stand, Gravano confirmed Gotti's place in the structure of the Gambino family and described in detail the conspiracy to assassinate Castellano, giving a full description of the hit and its aftermath.
 Gravano confessed to 19 murders, implicating Gotti in four of them.
 Krieger, and LoCascio's attorney, Anthony Cardinale, proved unable to shake Gravano during cross-examination.
 After additional testimony and tapes, the government rested its case on March 24.
-Among other outbursts, Gotti called Gravano a junkie while his attorneys sought to discuss his past steroid use.
+Among other outbursts, Gotti called Gravano a "junkie" while his attorneys sought to discuss his past steroid use.

 On June 23, 1992, Glasser sentenced Gotti and LoCascio to life imprisonment without the possibility of parole and a $250,000 fine.
 Gotti surrendered to federal authorities to serve his prison time on December 14, 1992.
 On September 26, 1994, a federal judge sentenced Gravano to five years in prison.
 However, since Gravano had already served four years, the sentence amounted to less than one year.
+Gravano had faced up 20 years in prison, but the judge imposed a far more lenient sentence after the government urged him to be lenient.
+In doing so, they stated as a result of Gravano's testimony, there had been "37 convictions, nine people awaiting trial, eight people resigned from the unions as a result of Gravano's cooperation."
+They said Gravano was indirectly responsible for even more convictions, as his actions had encouraged others to cooperate against the Mafia.